madnuttah/unbound-docker/README.md

 ### Standard usage

 My recommended way to get started is using [docker-compose](https://docs.docker.com/compose/).
 I have provided a working Pi-Hole/Unbound [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/example/docker-compose.yaml) sample that can be modified to suit your needs for development or production use.
-This compose file makes use of a MCVLAN network which should be adapted according to your network environment.
+This compose file makes use of a MCVLAN network which *must* be adapted according to your network environment.

 Run this container with the following command: